Partnership Scholars Program

 In addition, successful applicants will:

 - Be U.S. citizens or permanent residents

-- Be majoring in Biology, Biochemistry, Public Health, Nursing, Sociology, Psychology or a similar area at SDSU.
+- Be majoring in Biology, Biochemistry, Public Health, Nursing, Sociology, Psychology or a similar area

 - Have a cumulative grade point average commensurate with acceptance to postgraduate degree programs

 - Have an interest in cancer research and solving health disparities

 - Be available to commit to the program for 9 full-time weeks during the summer

 - Have a goal of entering a graduate program in biomedical research science (MS, PhD), professional health (e.g. MD, DO, MSN, RN), public health (MPH), or behavioral health after graduation

 Applications are accepted each year until February 15th, 2019.
 An early application submission is highly recommended.
 The Partnership Scholars Program will be from June 10th, 2019 to August 9th, 2019.

 Only SDSU and UCSD students are eligible.
 You must submit a COMPLETE application packet by Thursday, February 15th, 2019 at 11:59 pm, which MUST include ALL of the following: